 Director Shona Auerbach not only picked the right actors for the roles, but allowed them to shine in them.
 Young Scottish actor Jack McElhone is quite a revelation in the title role, convincingly portraying someone with a hearing disability.
 As he barely had any speaking lines, he had to act mostly with gestures and facial expressions, but he pulled it off remarkably.
 Mortimer is hugely sympathetic as the lonely single mother who’s still haunted by her dark past.
 You know Lizzie way over-protective of Frankie and her decision may be questionable, but you can’t help but feel for her.
+She’s definitely one of my all-time favorite movie moms.
 In the dance scene between her and the Stranger, her vulnerability and yearning for something special in her life is palpable.
 I also want to mention Sharon Small who’s also wonderful as Lizzie’s compassionate friend, Marie.

 As for Butler, after following his career for 5+ years now, this is one of my all-time favorite performances.
 It’s a quiet and understated role that truly shows his dramatic chops as well as his on-screen charisma.
 What I love about Butler as an actor is how expressive he is.
 When he learns of a devastating secret about Frankie’s deafness, he deftly conveys his emotion with his eyes and subtle gestures.
 I would love to see him do a role like this again and find a director who knows how to capture his full potential.